-The paper explores the reporting challenges and related organisational mechanisms of change associated with disclosing corporate risks within integrated reports.
-The paper adopts a Latourian performative approach to explore the organisational mechanisms of change in terms of networks of actors, both “human” and “non-human”, involved in the preparation of risk-related disclosure.
+Purpose This paper aims to explore the reporting challenges and related organisational mechanisms of change associated with disclosing corporate risks within integrated reports.
+Design/methodology/approach This paper adopts a Latourian performative approach to explore the organisational mechanisms of change in terms of networks of actors, both “human” and “non-human”, involved in the preparation of risk-related disclosure.
 Empirical evidence is collected by means of in-depth interviews with the preparers of an integrated reporting pioneer company.
-Preparing disclosure on corporate risks in the context of integrated reporting demands close interaction among several actors.
-When disclosure shifts from listing key risks to providing information on how these risks are managed or connect with corporate strategy and value creation, departments not usually involved in corporate reporting play an active role, and external stakeholders offer pertinent insights, benchmarks, and feedback.
+Findings Preparing disclosure on corporate risks in the context of integrated reporting demands close interaction among several actors.
+When disclosure shifts from listing key risks to providing information on how these risks are managed or connect with corporate strategy and value creation, departments not usually involved in corporate reporting play an active role and external stakeholders offer pertinent insights, benchmarks and feedback.
 Integrated reporting and risk management frameworks are the “non-human” actors that facilitate the engagement of diverse “human” actors.
-This study enriches the scant literature on organisational mechanisms of change made in response to integrated reporting challenges, showing subsequent advancements in the organisational process underlying the preparation of risk disclosure.
-Practical implications: Preparers should be aware that risk disclosure within integrated reports requires collaboration among (“human”) actors belonging to different departments and the engagement of external stakeholders.
+Practical implications Preparers should be aware that risk disclosure within integrated reports requires collaboration among (“human”) actors belonging to different departments and the engagement of external stakeholders.
 Preparers should consider the frameworks of integrated reporting and risk management as facilitators of cross-departmental discussions and dialogue, rather than mere contributors of guidelines and recommendations.
+Originality/value This study enriches the scant literature on organisational mechanisms of change made in response to integrated reporting challenges, showing subsequent advancements in the organisational process underlying the preparation of risk disclosure.

 Reporting challenges and organisational mechanisms of change: a Latourian perspective on risk disclosure of a pioneer company in integrated reporting